 Janice Carlin is the author of The Sensitivity Factor, Be Free,

-Toward Ascension, Empathic Sensitivity, and The Foundations
+Toward Ascension, Empathic Sensitivity

-Healing System Guidebook, a natural healing system she developed
+, a natural healing system she developed

 for highly sensitive people.
 She has also authored several